omni-us/jsonargparse/CONTRIBUTING.rst

 .. code-block:: bash

-    tox                            # Run tests using tox on available python versions pytest                         # Run tests using pytest on the python of the environment pytest --cov                   # Run tests and generate coverage report python3 -m jsonargparse_tests  # Run tests for installed package (requires pytest and pytest-subtests)
+    tox                           # Run tests using tox on available python versions pytest                        # Run tests using pytest on the python of the environment pytest --cov                  # Run tests and generate coverage report python -m jsonargparse_tests  # Run tests for installed package (requires pytest and pytest-subtests)